Off-policy evaluation for slate recommendation: Introduction

-The data we collect in these recommendation applications provides only partial information, which is formalized as \emph{contextual bandits}~\cite{EXP4,dudik2014doubly,langford2008epoch}.
-We study a combinatorial generalization of contextual bandits, where for each \emph{context} a policy selects a list, called a \emph{slate}, consisting of component \emph{actions}.
-In web search, the context is the search query augmented with a user profile, the slate is the search results page consisting of a list of retrieved documents, and actions are the individual documents.
-Example metrics are page-level measures such as time-to-success, NDCG (position-weighted relevance) or more general measures of user satisfaction.
+We frame the slate recommendation problem as a combinatorial generalization of \emph{contextual bandits}~\citep{EXP4,langford2008epoch,dudik2014doubly}.
+In combinatorial contextual bandits, for each \emph{context}, a policy selects a \emph{slate} consisting of component \emph{actions}, after which a \emph{reward} for the entire slate is observed.
+In web search, the context is the search query augmented with a user profile, the slate is the search results page consisting of a list of retrieved documents (actions), and example reward metrics are page-level measures such as time-to-success, NDCG (position-weighted relevance), or other measures of user satisfaction.
+As input we receive contextual bandit data obtained by some \emph{logging policy}, and our goal is to estimate the reward of a new \emph{target policy}.
+This off-policy setup differs from online learning in contextual bandits, where the goal is to adaptively maximize the reward in the presence of an explore-exploit trade-off~\cite{bubeck2012regret}.

-The key challenge in off-policy evaluation and optimization is the fact that a new policy, called the \emph{target policy}, recommends different slates than those with recorded metrics in our logs.
-Without structural assumptions on the relationship between slates and observed metrics, we can only hope to evaluate the target policy if its chosen slates occur in the logged past data with a decent probability.
-Unfortunately, the number of possible slates is combinatorially large, e.g., when recommending $\ell$ of $m$ items, there are $m^{\Omega(\ell)}$ ordered sets, so the likelihood of even one match in past data with a target policy is extremely small, leading to a complete breakdown of fully general techniques such as IPS.

-To overcome this limitation, some authors \cite{Bottou13Counterfactual,swaminathan15} restrict their logging and target policies to a parameterized stochastic policy class.
-Others assume specific parametric (e.g., linear) models relating the observed metrics to the features describing a slate~\cite{Auer02,rusmevichientong2010linearly,filippi2010parametric,chu2011contextual,qin2014contextual}.
-Yet another paradigm, called \emph{semi-bandits}, assumes that the slate-level metric is a sum of \emph{observed} action-level metrics~\cite{kale2010non,kveton2015tight}.

-We seek to evaluate arbitrary policies, while avoiding strong assumptions about user behavior, as in parametric bandits, or the nature of feedback, as in semi-bandits.
-We relax restrictions of both parametric and semi-bandits.
-Like semi-bandits, we assume that the slate-level metric is a sum of action-level metrics that depend on the context, the action, and the position on the slate, but not on the other actions in the slate.
-Unlike semi-bandits, these per-action metrics are \emph{unobserved by the decision maker}.
-This model also means that the slate-level metric is linearly related with the unknown vector listing all the per-action metrics in each position.
-However, this vector of per-action metric values can depend arbitrarily on each context, which precludes fitting a single linear model of rewards (with dimensionality independent of the number of contexts) as usually done in linear bandits.